Posts

 Image

 I spent my early years in a small house directly behind “Great Grandma” Neukom’s house on Penn Street in Decatur, Indiana.
 I lived there from from the age of 1 to 8 years of age.
 I remember Grandma Neukom had a huge garden that she seemed to tend daily while wearing either an old fashioned bonnet or straw hat.
 She was a small feisty old woman to me and didn’t seem to show affection towards many people.
 My father (Charles) said he had helped build her house when Christian, her husband died.
 It was a small bungalow-type house with a small basement loaded with canned fruits and vegetables.
 It was always immaculate and Grandma Neukom was especially proud of her flowers and garden.
 She allowed me to go down there occasionally.
 All I remember is jar after jar of sauerkraut.
 It always seemed to me that she was mean-spirited towards my grandmother (her daughter, Edna).
-As a yound boy I didn’t realize she did this to perhaps make her blind daughter strong
+As a young boy I didn’t realize she did this to perhaps make her blind daughter strong

 Let me shock you.